Break out Sofa Hurst stockport

 First Impressions Last

-It was important to create a warm and welcoming impression for both clients, partners and staff alike starting right from the moment you enter the front door.
-The traditional 'gatekeeper' style reception desk was abandoned in favour of a hospitality style experience that invited people to linger and relax here.
+It was important to create a warm and welcoming impression for clients, partners and staff alike, starting right from the moment you enter the front door.
+The traditional 'gatekeeper' reception desk was abandoned in favour of a hospitality-style experience that invited people to linger and relax.

-This cafe bar and lounge area creates a place where staff can grab their morning coffee and chat as they come into work.
-It also offers visitors a place to dwell before joining meetings with soft seating and soft, warm colours and materials to make them feel welcome and special.
+This café bar and lounge area creates a place where staff can grab their morning coffee and chat as they come into work.
+It also offers visitors a place to dwell before meetings, with soft seating, warm colours, and materials that make them feel welcome and special.
+In a profession where trust is everything, the physical environment communicates values long before any conversation begins.

 Reception at Hurst Accountant